 Secure payment gateways employ encryption protocols such as SSL and TLS to encrypt sensitive payment data during transmission.
 These protocols ensure that the communication between the customer’s browser and the payment gateway remains secure, protecting the data from interception or tampering.

-Many secure payment gateways offer tokenization services to further enhance payment security.
-Tokenization, which replaces sensitive payment data with unique tokens that are useless if compromised, helps protect customer data, reduces the risk of data breaches, and simplifies PCI DSS compliance for businesses.
+Many secure payment gateways offer tokenisation services to further enhance payment security.
+Tokenisation, which replaces sensitive payment data with unique tokens that are useless if compromised, helps protect customer data, reduces the risk of data breaches, and simplifies PCI DSS compliance for businesses.

 Authentication and fraud prevention

-Secure payment gateways implement various authentication methods, such as CVV/CVC checks, 3D Secure, and biometric authentication, to verify customer identity and prevent unauthorized transactions.
-Additionally, they employ systems for advanced fraud detection and prevention that use machine learning, behavior analysis, and risk scoring to identify and block fraudulent transactions in real time.
+Secure payment gateways implement various authentication methods, such as CVV/CVC checks, 3D Secure, and biometric authentication, to verify customer identity and prevent unauthorised transactions.
+Additionally, they employ systems for advanced fraud detection and prevention that use machine learning, behaviour analysis, and risk scoring to identify and block fraudulent transactions in real time.

 Compliance with industry standards